DerGuru/The-Resonant/New Chapters/Part2/P2-01_Kettle_Lessons.md

 "Lina, then."
 Jason turned to her.
 "You'll need a carrier.
 Something that vibrates well.
 Metal or ceramic."

-Lina looked around, picked up her water bottle—stainless steel, battered from years of use.
+Lina looked around, picked up her water bottle - stainless steel, battered from years of use.
 "This?"

 "Should work."
 Jason held out his hand.
 "May I?"